anonymo2239/Personnel-Registery-with-SQL/README.md

-# PERSONNEL Registery with SQL
+# Personnel Registery with SQL

 This project is a **Personnel Tracking System** designed to manage employee information, including adding, editing, and listing records.
 Personnel Registery Project with SQL from Murat Yücedağ Udemy.
 This is my first medium-sized project that involves SQL.